ashwinravrao/Packup/README.md

 # Boxray
 ## Packing Organizer

-Android app that helps users manage their packed boxes and box contents during a move.
-Built with the following libraries and patterns ...
+Android app that helps users manage their packed boxes and items during a move.
+Currently available features include the ability to create virtual moving boxes and save item descriptions as well as photos of the filled box for identification purposes, generation of a unique box id, and search for items and boxes by id and item name (planned).
+Built with the most recent architecture components recommended by Google, including the following.

-- MVVM (Model View ViewModel) architecture
+- MVVM
-- Room Persistence Library
+- Room
+- LiveData
+- AndroidX
+- AsyncTask
+- Data Binding
 - Repository pattern
-- AndroidX support library
-- Data Binding Library
-- LiveData
-- AsyncTask (plan to switch to RxJava before v1 release)
-- Manual dependency injection (plan to switch to Dagger2 before v1 release)